Modal Argon-8 | 200 custom sounds

 This synth tested my patience like no other.

 The synth has an onboard limiter.
 When it’s active (=when I set the patch volume over the value of 100, and many times I must do that to be able to hear anything), the limiter kicks in.
-It’s the same kind of feeling like when I’m riding an electirc scooter which has an electronic chip that artificially limits the speed to a “legally safe level” when it senses that I have exceeded 15 mph.
-I can feel the scooter wobble.
-So when I play one note on the Argon 8, it’s loud, but when I hit more, Argon is reducing the overall volume.
+So if I’m playing one note on the Argon 8, it’s loud, but if I hit more, it causes Argon to reduce the overall volume.
 This creates a kind of unexpected dynamic.
-I’ve read somewehere that this is for the sake of a better audio quality.
-OK, I will take Modal’s word for it and try to get accustomed to it, although I can only wonder whether anyone but nerds with oscilloscopes would notice the difference in the “audio quality”;) The synth sounds pristine though, so I give it the benefit of the doubt.

-Next: Argon does not memorize (save) settings like volume boost (off / normal / saturated) and tempo (the tempo setting is not included in the saved patch).
-Also, it does not memorize the sequence – I have to save it separately as a sequence file in the sequence bank.
+Next: Argon does not store settings like volume boost (off / normal / saturated) and tempo in the preset data.
+Also, it does not store the sequence – I have to save it separately as a sequence file in the sequence bank.
 But that’s not the end of it.
 Because the sequence also needs to be “linked” to the patch before saving the patch.
 Otherwise the patch will play a different sequence after restarting the synth – the one which randomly pops out after powering it up.
 I remember that Waldorf Q had a similar way of storing patches and sequences.
-I have no idea what is the benefit of that:( I mean, I think I know – to make the sequences freely available for other sounds.
-But hey – the ancient “copy & paste” feature would solve everything.
+I have no idea what the benefit of that is.
+Or maybe I do – it’s there to make the sequences freely available to be used in other presets.
+But hey – the ancient “copy & paste” feature would solve everything, just like in the case of Arturia Polybrute.

 Also, Argon turns out to have a very clumsy sequencer control.
 It is impossible to edit one bad note out of a sequence, so if I make a mistake, I have to record the sequence all over again.
 Plus the most irritating bug: sending MIDI from my DAW causes my Argon to randomly start its sequencer and wreck (randomize) my patch.

 Last but not least, another disappointment comes when I discover that some of the modulation combinations that seem obvious turn out to be impossible (or hard to predict).
 Some of the FX settings can be modulated, some cannot.
 If I want to route [note] to [lfo 1 speed] I get an error message that it is an invalid mod assigment.
 But doing it with [lfo 2] is okie-dokie!
 Go figure.
-I know, one of the LFOs is global.
-Maybe I got too pampered and spoilt by Hydrasynth which didn’t have such limitations.
-But this is not a reason for me to return the synth.
-My biggest gripe is the volume thing and bugs.
+I know, I know – one of the LFOs is global.
+Maybe I simply got spoilt by my Hydrasynth which didn’t have such limitations.

 Argon 8 number 2 (the broken one):